WDI-SEA/news-of-the-world-react/README.md

 You have been given a barebones React App from which to work, meaning you will have to complete and style existing components, create additional components, as required, and add routes to your application using `react router dom`, in addition to getting and storing API data.

-You should consider **mobile first** development throughout.
-For all you pixel lovers out there, you may want to reconsider your choice of sizing increment to make life significantly easier.

-If you want to see how your app will look on mobile, Chrome developer tools enables you to see this by clicking the cell/tablet icon in the top left of the window.

 #### Part 1: The API
 With your freshly minted API key in hand, it's time to see what data you get back from the API.